citp/privacy-policy-historical/g/ga/gam/gamebanana.com.md

-> *The following text is extracted and transformed from the gamebanana.com privacy policy that was archived on 2012-11-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121113015600id_/http%3A//gamebanana.com/wikis%3Fpage%3Dprivacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gamebanana.com privacy policy that was archived on 2013-06-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130601230911id_/http%3A//gamebanana.com/wikis%3Fpage%3Dprivacy_policy) for the most accurate reproduction.*

 # GAMEBANANA: Privacy Policy (Wikis > Rules)

+The privacy agreement between you and Machinefloor Inc.

 The privacy policies contained herein (" **Policy** ") constitute a binding agreement between you and **Machinefloor Inc.** (" **Company** ").
 By accessing and/or using any of the content and functionality available through **GameBanana.com** and its related webpages (collectively the " **Website** "), you signify that you agree to be bound by this Policy.
 If you do not agree to be bound by this Policy, please do not use the Website.